Waterfront Justice Project

 Our research is helping to identify innovative strategies to build climate resilient industrial waterfronts while promoting local industrial jobs.
 NYC-EJA is currently participating in two groundbreaking Waterfront Justice Project research partnerships.

 The Waterfront Justice Project Interactive Map is a collaborative effort between NYC-EJA and the Scientist Action and Advocacy Network (ScAAN), aiming to visualize maps created by NYC-EJA through our Waterfront Justice Project (WJP)

-NYC-EJA is also working in partnership with the NYS Department of Environmental Conservation (NYS-DEC) and the Rochester Institute of Technology (RIT) NYS Pollution Prevention Institute on the EPA-funded “NYC Industrial Waterfront Communities Pollution Prevention, Toxics Reduction, and Resiliency Planning” project in the South Bronx Significant Maritime and Industrial Area (SMIA).
-This 2-year project involves helping auto-related businesses to identify and implement cost-effective strategies aimed at pollution prevention, toxics reduction, and climate adaptation.
+NYC-EJA worked in partnership with the NYS Department of Environmental Conservation (NYS-DEC) and the Rochester Institute of Technology (RIT) NYS Pollution Prevention Institute on the EPA-funded “NYC Industrial Waterfront Communities Pollution Prevention, Toxics Reduction, and Resiliency Planning” project in the South Bronx Significant Maritime and Industrial Area (SMIA).
+This 2-year project involved helping auto-related businesses to identify and implement cost-effective strategies aimed at pollution prevention, toxics reduction, and climate adaptation.